Will Neff: Streaming

 Neff created his Twitch channel in April 2016 but did not begin streaming until August 2018, where he primarily streamed League of Legends gameplay.
 In May 2020, he created his YouTube channel, where he uploads highlights from his Twitch streams.

 Neff's online popularity surged in 2020, which he attributes to the COVID-19 lockdowns.
 He is known for his collaborative streams with fellow Twitch streamers Hasan Piker, AustinShow, and QTCinderella.

 On May 5, 2021, Neff received a two-day Twitch ban for watching a clip of Samurai Jack on Adult Swim's official YouTube channel.
 In November 2021, he joined 100 Thieves, a Los Angeles-based gaming organization, as a content creator.
 Neff signed with content organization One True King in 2024.

 On April 27, 2023, Neff participated in Esfand's Draft Day Extravaganza, a football event to coincide with the first day of the NFL draft.
 He would return the following year for coverage of the 2024 NFL draft.

 On February 5, 2024, One True King, an American media organization based in Austin, Texas, announced that Neff would be joining the organization as a content creator.
 Neff would also be appearing in and hosting several shows created with the organization, including the OTK Film Festival in March 2024.
 On September 26, 2024, Neff received a two-day Twitch ban for streaming The Shawshank Redemption during his "film school" sessions.

 On May 30, 2025, Neff announced on Twitter that he would be leaving One True King.

 Attack of the Show!

-Neff was one of the hosts of the G4TV program Attack of the Show!, an American television program focused on pop culture, video games, and movies, after it was relaunced in November 2021.
+Neff was one of the hosts of the G4TV program Attack of the Show!, an American television program focused on pop culture, video games, and movies, after it was relaunched in November 2021.
 Neff said that being a fan of G4 growing up was one of the reasons he joined as one of the program hosts.
 The show was discontinued a year later, after Comcast announced the disbandment of G4TV due to financial problems.